Värriö Strict Nature Reserve

 Värriö Strict Nature Reserve (Värriön luonnonpuisto) of Lapland, Finland, was established in 1981.
 Moving within the natural park happens under license.
 In the area there is a research station and the only way to go there is by trail.
 Field studies are carried out to investigate reindeer herding and predators, such as wolves and wolverines.
+This Strict Nature Reserve is 12,500 hectares in size.